Frequently asked questions

-Rainbow Club offers individualised swimming lessons.
+Rainbow Club offers personalised swimming lessons.
 When your child starts at Rainbow Club they will be assessed for their Swim the Rainbow colour level.
-Red, Orange and Yellow are one to one (1:1), one teacher to one child.
 For more information see Swim the Rainbow

 Couldn’t find your question?
 Contact us

-Rainbow Club provides individualised swimming lessons which are essential for children who:
+Rainbow Club provides personalised swimming lessons which are essential for children who:

 - are petrified of the water